lanl-aea/waves/README.rst

 This project uses the `SCons`_ build system.
 This section will discuss some common build operations.
 For a full list of `SCons`_ command line options and target build behavior, see the `SCons manpage`_.
 The `SCons manpage`_ is also installed with `Scons`_ in the environment and can be opened from the command line as ``man scons`` in the `AEA Compute environment`_.
-In local environments, the man pages may not be in the ``MANPATH``.
-You can find the man pages file and make them available with something similar to any of the following, in increasing order of required background knowledge.
+In local environments, the manpage may not be in the ``MANPATH``.
+You can find the manpage file and make them available with something similar to any of the following, in increasing order of required background knowledge.